Office of the Secretary, Office of Public Health and Science, HHS.

-The Department recommends that institutions engaged in human subjects research and IRBs that review HHS conducted or supported human subjects research or FDA regulated human subjects research consider whether establishing policies and procedures addressing IRB member potential and actual conflicts of interest as part of overall IRB policies and procedures would help ensure that financial interests do not compromise the rights and welfare of human research subjects.
-As noted, 45 CFR 46.107(e) and 21 CFR 56.107(e) prohibit an IRB member with a conflicting interest in a project from participating in the IRB's initial or continuing review, except to provide information as requested by the IRB.
+The Department recommends that institutions engaged in human subjects research and IRBs that review HHS conducted or supported human subjects research or FDA regulated human subjects research consider establishing policies and procedures addressing IRB member potential and actual conflicts of interest as part of overall IRB policies and procedures.
+These might include:

 3. IRB Review

-The Department recommends that IRBs reviewing HHS conducted or supported human subjects research or FDA regulated human subjects research consider whether the following actions, or other actions related to conduct or oversight of research, would help ensure that financial interests do not compromise the rights and welfare of human research subjects.
+The Department recommends that IRBs reviewing HHS conducted or supported human subjects research or FDA regulated human subjects research consider the following actions, or other actions related to conduct or oversight of research, based on particular situations:

-Determining whether methods used for management of financial interests of parties involved in the research adequately protect the rights and welfare of human subjects.
+- Determine whether methods being considered or used for management of financial interests of parties involved in the research adequately protect the rights and welfare of human subjects.

-The Department recommends that investigators conducting human subjects research consider the potential effects that a financial relationship of any kind might have on the research or on interactions with research subjects, and what actions to take.
+The Department recommends that investigators consider the potential effect that a financial relationship of any kind might have on a clinical trial, including interactions with research subjects, and whether to take any of the following actions:

-Including information in the informed consent document, such as
+- Including information in the consent document, such as

-Using special measures to modify the informed consent process when a potential or actual financial conflict exists, such as
+- Using special measures to modify the consent process when a potential or actual financial conflict exists, such as

 Tommy G. Thompson,